kurogane13/Vagrant_VM_Deployer/README.md

   2. sudo dpkg -i vagrant_2.2.7_x86_64.deb

-* Clone the repo (git clone)
+* Clone the repo (git clone) to your /home/$USER folder

+* Rename Vagrant_VM_Deployer to VAGRANTFILES

+  - mv Vagrant_VM_Deployer VAGRANTFILES

-* Access the cloned and downloaded folder
+* Access the VAGRANTFILES folder

 * To run the program: open a linux terminal and run the bash file Deploy-Vagrant-vm.sh. bash Deploy-Vagrant-vm.sh